SteeleMage/CleanChromeTab/README.md

 # CleanChromeTab
-Chrome Extension to Simply Change "New Tab" to be Clean, w/o Ads and Links
+Chrome Extension to Simply Change "New Tab" to be Clean, w/o Ads and Unwanted Links

 ---